 Your credential portfolio must contain the following items and be submitted via Live Text.
 INCOMPLETE PORTFOLIOS WILL NOT BE ACCEPTED.

 1. Current Resume

-You will need to develop your resume in collaboration with Keystone College Career Services, located on the main floor of the Miller Library.
+You will need to develop your resume in collaboration with Keystone College Career Services.
 Please include your resume and the “Resume Review Acknowledgement Form” in your portfolio.
-Please note that Career Services requires you to arrange a resume review appointment at least one month prior to date resume needed.
+Please note that Career Services requires you to arrange a resume review appointment at least one month before the date the resume is needed.

 - Current criminal history clearance

 - Health appraisal, including evidence of current negative TB test

 - Two current letters of recommendation signed and on letterhead; one must be from a Keystone College Education Program faculty member OR two completed skills and disposition checklist forms from Education faculty are acceptable.

 - A copy of current transcript information, including latest GPA.
 You must show evidence of a cumulative GPA of 3.0 or higher.